In this blog, we’ll reveal if a vehicle wrap can cover scratches, dents and scrapes and how wrapping can improve the appearance of an older vehicle.

 If your van is fully wrapped, your brand will speak for itself, compared to an older, plain van which could get turned away even if your driver has identification – a potentially embarrassing situation for your business!

 A cost-effective alternative to investing in a brand-new vehicle

-Will a car wrap cover scratches?
+So, will a car wrap cover scratches?
 Unfortunately the answer is no for deeper scratches - make sure that you consider the condition of the vehicle first, any dents, hail damaged, chips or larger scratches will need to be repaired in order for a smooth wrap application.

 But if you have vehicle that are just a bit tired looking a fresh wrap can bring it back up to scratch with the rest of your fleet, plus provide a fresh source of leads.